Delenn517/Dreamgrove-Musings/readme.md

 ![MythicClass](/static/images/feral-class-tree-mythic+.png)

-The druid tree offers a fair degree of customisation as Feral in M+, with a range of utility and defensive options.
+The druid class tree offers a high degree of customisation as Feral in M+, with a range of utility and defensive options.
 What is selected (yellow) is mandatory, with blue nodes being your options based on affixes or personal preference.

 - !Remove Corruption! for Afflicted weeks.
 Additionally, the following dungeons have poison and curse dispels: Atal'Dazar, Darkheart Thicket, Throne of the Tides, and Waycrest Manor.
 - !Hibernate! for Incorporeal weeks.